yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## native_authorization_endpoint {#native-authorization-endpoint}

 This is an OAuth authorization endpoint, interoperable with other OAuth RFCs.
-It supports the following additional request parameters:

-**native_callback_uri**:
-: REQUIRED. *Client App's* deep link, to be invoked by *User-Interacting App*.
-When invoking *native_callback_uri*, it accepts the following parameter:

-  **redirect_uri**:
-  : REQUIRED. url-encoded redirect_uri from *User-Interacting App* responding to its OAuth client, including its respective response parameters.

 The following additional requirements apply to native_authorization_endpoint, in line with common REST APIs: